romyilano/EMA2/STORY.md

 Chris hits the Enter/save button, and this total bill is inputed and split evenly 4 ways (+$25 each person).
 The transaction is recorded; +$25 is added to each person’s existing balance; and all totals are updated on home screen:

-I’m Owed:  +$475
+I’m Owed (Overall):  +$475
 Amir owes me (+$100) (+$25 ) = +125
 Ken owes me (+$100) (+25) =  +125
 Patrick owes me  (+$125) (+25) =  +150
 Leslie owes me (+$75)

-I Owe:  -$50
+I Owe (Overall):  -$50
 I owe Steve Jobs (-$50)

 Later, Amir pays Chris $25 via Paypal.
 Chris records this $25 transaction by opening to the home screen, selecting Amir’s name and then the Patxis transaction, and hitting the settle button.  $25 is subtracted from Amir balance and is now $100.